Independence weights for causal inference with continuous treatments: Measuring and Controlling Weighted Dependence with Energy Statistics

 We define the \textit{distance covariance optimal weights} (DCOWs) to be

 The name reflects that the weights are constructed as the optimizers of our distance-covariance-based criterion.
 Due to Theorem \ref{thm:weighted_distance_criterion_duality}, the DCOWs $\bw^d_n$ are designed to minimize dependence between $\bX$ and $A$ on the weighted scale while keeping the weighted marginal distributions of $\bX$ and $A$ close to those of the unweighted data.
 The constraint $\sum_{i=1}^nw_i = n$ ensures that $F^n_{\bX,A,{\bw^d_n}}$ is a valid distribution function.
 Since $\calD(\bw)$ tracks with the dependence induced by a set of weights, the DCOWs can be thought of as \textit{optimal independence weights} (i.e., optimal with respect to achieving independence between the treatment and covariates).

-Although, as we will show later, the DCOWs result in consistent weighted dose-response estimators due to their explicit targeting of the source of systematic error, without additional constraints they may not guarantee optimal convergence rates.
-Instead, a small change to our criterion to allow for penalization of the squares of the weights allows for us to control the variability of the weights without sacrificing their bias-reduction property.
-This additional penalty is akin to focusing more directly on mean squared error instead of bias and can be interpreted as discouraging the effective sample size (ESS) of the weights from being too small.
-In particular, the ESS is typically approximated as $(\sum_iw_i)^2/\sum_iw_i^2$ \citep{kish1965survey}, which, due to our constraints, is $4n^2/\sum_iw_i^2$ and is precisely the inverse of our proposed penalty.
+Although, as we will show later, the DCOWs result in consistent weighted dose-response estimators, they may not guarantee optimal convergence rates without additional constraints.
+Instead, a small change to our criterion to include penalization of the squares of the weights provides control of the variability of the weights without sacrificing their bias-reduction property.
+This additional penalty is akin to focusing more directly on mean squared error instead of bias and can be interpreted as discouraging the effective sample size (ESS) after weighting from being too small.
+In particular, the ESS is typically approximated as $(\sum_iw_i)^2/\sum_iw_i^2$ \citep{kish1965survey}, which, due to our constraints, is $n^2/\sum_iw_i^2$ and is precisely the inverse of our proposed penalty.
 Further, combining a ``balance'' criterion with a means of weight variability mitigation is in line with the recommendations of \citet{chattopadhyay2020balancing}.

 We now define the \textit{penalized distance covariance optimal weights} (PDCOWs) to be